Config-First Workflow

 |---|---|---|

-| Runtime policy behavior, routing, fallback, limits, and audit settings | policy-config.yaml | This is the source of truth for governed request behavior |
+| Runtime policy behavior, routing, fallbacks, rate limits, and audit settings | policy-config.yaml | This is the source of truth for request-time behavior |

-| Provider credentials for local or self-hosted gateways | Environment variables referenced by secret_key_ref | Keeps secrets out of YAML while preserving a portable config |
+| Provider credentials for local development | Environment variables referenced by secret_key_ref.env | Keeps credentials out of YAML |

-| Version history, approval, rollout, rollback, and drift review | Configurations and saved versions | These workflows move the same declarative config through environments |
+| Version history, review, rollout, and rollback | Configurations in the console or the matching CLI flow | These workflows move the same YAML safely |

-Suggested repository layout
+Recommended repository layout

-For one environment:
+For a single environment:

 ai-governance/